How to change ownership of your mobile number

 You can only get away with leeching off your parents' bill for so long.
 Here's what to do when the free data fountain dries up.

-Things you need to know before requesting a change of ownership
+What you need to know

 Getting your phone number transferred into your own name can be a painful process if you don't go into it fully prepared.
 If you rock up to a telco store expecting to reclaim your number without the original owner or sufficient identification, you can fully expect to be shown the door.

 Different providers have different change of ownership (commonly known as CHOWN internally) processes, but in general, here's what you will need.

 - At least 70 points of identification from the current account holder (your parents in this case)

 - At least 100 points of identification from the new account holder (you)

 - Account number and service number (mobile number)

 How do I start the change of ownership process?